YasuhiroABE/hugo-d3js-stackedbarchart/README.md

 - **D3.js Data Visualization**: Interactive stacked ordinal ratio bar chart with custom implementation
 - **Multilingual Support**: Japanese and English with easy language switching

+### Multilingual Support

+The site supports both Japanese and English languages.
+Users can switch between languages using the provided toggle button.

+The D3.js chart tooltips and labels are localized based on the selected language.

+The basic structure is derived from the [github.com/YasuhiroABE/hugo-i18nsite-template](https://github.com/YasuhiroABE/hugo-i18nsite-template) project.

 ## 🚀 Quick Start

 ### Prerequisites